-enthalpy (heat) changes [Clarification Statement: Emphasis is on the application of Le Chatelier's Principle and on refining designs of chemical reaction systems, including descriptions of the connection between changes made at the macroscopic level and what happens at the molecular level.
+Phase and chemical changes involve enthalpy (heat) changes [Clarification Statement: Emphasis is on the application of Le Chatelier's Principle and on refining designs of chemical reaction systems, including descriptions of the connection between changes made at the macroscopic level and what happens at the molecular level.
 Examples of designs could include different ways to increase product formation including adding reactants or removing products.]
 [Assessment Boundary: Assessment is limited to specifying the change in only one variable at a time.
 Assessment does not include calculating equilibrium constants and concentrations.]
 PS1.B: Chemical Reactions Chemical processes, their rates, and whether or not energy is stored or released can be understood in terms of the collisions of molecules and the rearrangements of atoms into new molecules, with consequent changes in the sum of all bond energies in the set of molecules that are matched by changes in kinetic energy.
 (HS-PS1-4),(HS-PS1-5) In many situations, a dynamic and condition-dependent balance between a reaction and the reverse reaction determines the numbers of all types of molecules present.
 (HS-PS1-6) The fact that atoms are conserved, together with knowledge of the chemical properties of the elements involved, can be used to describe and predict chemical reactions.
-(HS-PS1-2),(HS-PS1-7) Enduring Understandings: Chemical reactions can be expressed as equations.
-How atoms recombine to form new products in a chemical reaction The types of chemical reactions Predict the products of a reaction Write word equations Write balanced chemical equations NGSS Standards: HS-PS1-2.
+(HS-PS1-2),(HS-PS1-7) Chemical reactions can be classified by type, which helps to predict products.
+How to identify and predict the products for different types of chemical reactions (synthesis, decomposition, Predict the products of a reaction Write word equations Write balanced chemical equations MGSS Standards: HS-PS1-2.
 Construct and revise an explanation for the outcome of a simple chemical reaction based on the outermost electron states of atoms, trends in the periodic table, and knowledge of the patterns of

-A chemical reaction is • the breaking and forming of chemical bonds to produce new substances.

-Nuclear reactions involve changes in the nucleus whereas chemical reactions involve changes in electrons.
+- Chemical reactions can be expressed as equations. - A chemical reaction is the breaking and forming of chemical bonds to produce new substances. - Nuclear reactions involve changes in the nucleus whereas chemical reactions involve changes in electrons.